Praneel200685/PONG_GAME/README.md

 # PONG_GAME
-This is a two player interactive traditional pong game using turtle graphics that is controlled by the w and s keys on the lest and the right side is controlled by the up and down keys of your keyboard.
+This two-player Pong game uses Python’s Turtle graphics.
+The left paddle is controlled with the W and S keys, and the right paddle with the Up and Down arrow keys.
+Players hit a moving ball back and forth, aiming to score points when the opponent misses.
+The game shows live scores and uses simple keyboard events for smooth paddle movement.
+The ball and paddles are turtle objects, and the game runs in a graphical window with basic animation and collision logic.